 The rich Catholic spiritual and intellectual tradition served Gil well as he deepened his faith and theological understanding through the study of the writings of Hans Urs von Balthasar, SJ, Henri de Lubac, SJ, St. John Paul II, and Cardinal Joseph Ratzinger/Benedict XVI.
 From these, he received a love of the Church and its teachings as well as an intellectual understanding of the Church’s doctrines that is greatly enhanced by Girard’s anthropological insights into human nature and culture.
 This has provided a solid grounding in the reality of human interdividuality – being made in the image and likeness of the triune God of self-donating love.
 Out of this Gil brings an emphasis on the dignity of the human person, and a concern for the catastrophic this-world consequence of the post-modern denial or subversion of basic truths of human being, such as sexuality and marriage, as well as the dangers facing western culture from resurgent pre-modern forms of sacralized violence.

 From 2002 to 2022 Gil Bailie was assisted in his work by the Cornerstone Forum’s executive director Randy Coleman-Riese.
 Beginning in 2023 Rico McCahon and Alex Lessard share the executive directorship duties.
-The Cornerstone Forum’s corporate board consists of Gil Bailie, president; Randy Coleman-Riese, secretary; Rico McCahon, treasurer; and advisory board members, Alex Lessard, long time friend and fellow lawyer William Shea, and Fr.
+The Cornerstone Forum’s corporate board consists of Gil Bailie, president; Randy Coleman-Riese, secretary; Rico McCahon, treasurer (and Executive co-Director); and advisory board members, Alex Lessard (also Executive co-Director), William Shea, William Wynne, and Fr.
 Mark Baumgarten.